From Young's Lattice to Coinvariants: Isomorphism with the Coinvariant Ring

 Finally, define the {\em charge} of a standard tableau $T$, written $|\ch(T)|$, to be the sum of the entries of its charge tableau: $|\ch(T)| = w_1 + \cdots + w_n$.

 There is a parallel notion of {\em cocharge}.
 Define $\tilde{w}_1 = 0$ and

 The {\em cocharge tableau} $\coch(T)$ of $T$ has $\tilde{w}_i$ written in each box in place of $i$.
-The {\em cocharge} of $T$ is the sum $|\coch(T)| = \tilde{w}_1 + \cdots + \tilde{w}_n$.
-(Charge and cocharge were originally defined by Lascoux and Schutzenberger in a more general way for {\em semistandard tableaux} \cite{bib_LS}; apart from interchanging charge and cocharge to make the notation more intuitive for our situation, our definition is consistent with \cite{bib_LS} for the case of standard tableaux.)
+The {\em cocharge} of $T$ is the sum $|\coch(T)| = \tilde{w}_1 + \cdots + \tilde{w}_n$.\footnote{Lascoux and Schutzenberger\cite{bib_LS} originally defined charge and cocharge in a more general way for {\em semistandard tableaux} \cite{bib_LS}.
+We have interchanged charge and cocharge to make the notation more intuitive for our setting, but apart from this, our definition is consistent with \cite{bib_LS} for the case of standard tableaux.}

 If we look at $T$ together with $T^*$, it is clear for any $i = 1, \ldots , n$ that $i$ is a descent of either $T$ or $T^*$, but not both.
 Thus, by an easy induction on $i$, $w_i$ for $T$ equals $\tilde{w}_i$ for $T^*$ for all $i$, and vice versa.
 This means conjugation exchanges the charge and cocharge tableaux, and hence charge and cocharge: